NSO-developer/nso-gitbook/cisco-nx/README-ned-settings.md

       To make interaction with CLI robust (e.g. to avoid matching config as a prompt), an echo cmd is used as delimiter.

+    - connection platform-prefer-cdb <true|false> (default true)

+      Prefer CDB cache for platform information retrieval.
+Set to false if want to retrieve at each (re)connect.

 ## 2.1. ned-settings cisco-nx connection ssl